GeraPashchenko/Test-task/Readme.md

 ---

 # How to test this project

-Firstly you need to create `private.key` file like example `private.key.example` and fill it with your private key (it could be any text).
+>Firstly you need to create `private.key` file like example `private.key.example` and fill it with your private key (it could be any text).
 Project needs it to configure `sign up/sign in` tokens.

+>Then run the `npm run docker:up` command.

+>Please import the `doc.postman_collection.json` file into your postman and you could test the endpoints.

 ---